smncd/kirby-image-formats/README.md

 # Kirby Image Formats

-Kirby CMS Plugin.

-Converts images to WebP on upload 🖼️
+Kirby CMS Plugin that converts images uploaded to the panel to WebP and AVIF.

 ### ⚠️ As of writing, this project is very much in it's early stages of development, and not ready for general use. ⚠️

 ## Requirements

 * Kirby CMS ^3.9
+* Composer (for now)
 * PHP Imagick

 ## Installation